 Each month Foodbuzz sponsors an event called Foodbuzz 24,24,24 (24 meals, 24 blogs, 24 hours).
-Food bloggers who are part of the Foodbuzz network get a chance to submit a proposal for a unique meal and/or food related experience that will be featured by Foodbuzz.
-For November, we were one of the 24 that were selected for a Thanksgiving Road Trip which featured Rob Roy in Palm Springs.
+Food bloggers who are part of the Foodbuzz network get a chance to submit a proposal for a unique meal and/or food-related experience that will be featured by Foodbuzz.
+For November, we were one of the 24 that were selected for a Thanksgiving Road Trip and we featured a Rob Roy in Palm Springs.
 It was a bit twisted and not your traditional Thanksgiving; boy, was it fun!

 We decide on the first area that has accommodations to call our home away from home for the night, Stovepipe Wells.
 Stovepipe is a small community nestled by the Dunes of Death Valley.
 Unfortunately, for both of us and for you, we have come down with nasty colds and about all we can manage to do is have a glass of wine, hot showers and climb into a warm bed.
 Hoping for the better tomorrow morning.